erin-rtfm/Deeni/WTD Writing Day Intro.md

 **For English words,** don't spend too much time thinking about what concepts might or might not exist in Deeni.
 Although a fascinating thought experiment, it's not terribly helpful, as tribal members have invented words to describe many new concepts (for example, cell phones!).
 Focus instead on the kinds of words you or another learner would find useful for each category.

-**For Deeni words,** we're currently limited to what's available on the [Talking Dictionary](http://siletz.swarthmore.edu/).
-This isn't the only vocabulary resource available, but it is a very reliable and carefully curated one.
+**For Deeni words,** we're currently limited to what's available on the [Siletz Talking Dictionary](http://siletz.swarthmore.edu/) and the [Tolowa Dee-ni' Wee-ya'-dvn](http://www.weeyadvn.com/tolowa-dictionary/).
+These aren't the only vocabulary resource available, but they are very reliable and carefully curated.
 Don't worry too much if you can't find a particular word in Deeni; keep pushing through to find what words you can.
 You can also choose to scrape through the resources on the [Siletz Language](http://www.siletzlanguage.org/) site.

 **Additionally for Deeni words:**
 - Nouns: Enter nouns alone, without a possessive prefix.
 For example, for the word "hand," enter _la'_ rather than _shla'_ (my hand) or _nnla'_ (your hand).
 - Verbs: For the time being, I'm only interested in present progressive and simple past tenses.
-When adding a verb to a vocabularly list, use the "he, she, it" form.
-For example, if you want to add "laughing" to a list, look the word up in the dictionary and choose the entry marked _laughing, he, she, it is_.
-If you can't find that form, use the "I" form (e.g., _laughing, I am_) and make a note that you've done so.
+When adding a verb to a vocabularly list, use the form marked "he, she, it" in the [Siletz Talking Dictionary](http://siletz.swarthmore.edu/) and the [Tolowa Dee-ni' Wee-ya'-dvn](http://www.weeyadvn.com/tolowa-dictionary/) or "3s" in the [Tolowa Dee-ni' Wee-ya'-dvn](http://www.weeyadvn.com/tolowa-dictionary/).
+For example, if you want to add "laughing" to a list, look the word up in the dictionary and choose the entry marked _laughing, he, she, it is_ (Siletz Talking Dictionary) or the _3s_ entry for _laugh/giggle/chuckle_ (Tolowa Dee-ni' Wee-ya'-dvn).
+If you can't find that form, use the "I" form (e.g., _laughing, I am_ or the _1s_ entry) and make a note that you've done so.

 Vocabulary categories:
 - Family relationships